Tweety's High-Flying Adventure: Music

-Three original songs were composed for the film alongside various national anthems and folk songs.
+Four original songs were composed for the film alongside various national anthems and folk songs.
 The cast of the film doubles as the chorus.

 Video game

 A video game adaptation of Tweety's High Flying Adventure was released by Kemco in 2000 for the Game Boy Color to positive reviews.

 Legacy

-Aoogah, original character of the film, returned in the direct-to-video film King Tweety, as the queen of an island paradise.
+Aoogah, the original character of the film, returned in the 2022 direct-to-video film King Tweety, as the queen of an island paradise.